-The power switch is located on the dash.
+The power switch is located on the right control (1).
 Press and release the power switch to enable or disable all electrical power to the vehicle.
-The power switch does not have to be on to start the engine.

-To disable all electrical power if the motorcycle is moving and the engine is running, press and hold the power switch for more than three (3) seconds.
+To disable all electrical power if the motorcycle is moving and the engine is running, press and hold the power switch for more than three seconds.